Fallen172109/crewflow/README.md

 - **PresetActions**: One-click automation buttons
 - **DashboardNav**: Navigation with search and profile
 - **DashboardSidebar**: Agent navigation and usage stats

+### Development & Testing
+- **temp/**: Directory for temporary test files and experiments
+- **temp/examples/**: Templates for common testing scenarios
+- Use `temp/examples/test-agent-template.js` for agent testing
+- Use `temp/examples/debug-api-template.js` for API debugging
+- See `CODEBASE_MAINTENANCE_GUIDE.md` for cleanup procedures

 ## 🔐 Security